 It is recommended before tensioning, that for runs of cable greater than 5,000' [1,525 m], to pull the cable at intervals of 3,000' [915 m] to remove excess slack.
-Ensure no turnbuckles or torpedo splices will interfere with the posts during the tensioning.
+Check to make sure no turnbuckles or torpedo splices will interfere with the posts during the tensioning.
 If there are any, remove the post(s) or the cables from the post.